AlexanderMakarov/activitywatch-ets/README.md

 - [ ] Add more features into FromCandidatesByLogisticRegressionBIFinder.
 - [ ] Try to aggregate "result" activities with help of LLM.
 - [ ] Rename "*_aw_events_scraper" -> "*_aw_scraper" in "config.py".
-- [ ] Prepare script to run all event importers and get_activities.py for the specific date.
 - [ ] Try it for myself.
 Adjust "config.py and code if needed.
 - [ ] Prepare for distribution (decide how it would look like).
 - [ ] Add CI with tests coverage.